Start Here: Tai Chi Chuan / Taijiquan

 Dr. Yang, Jwing-Ming and senior students demonstrate the traditional 32-posture Taiji Saber long form, with basic drills, qigong, and martial applications.

 Dr. Yang, Jwing-Ming teaches Staff fundamental training and partner matching practice.
-The techniques are compiled from Tai Chi Chuan and Shaolin White Crane Kung Fu, offering uniquely comprehensive instruction of Southern-style Soft and Soft-Hard Staff training.
+The techniques are compiled from Tai Chi Chuan and Shaolin White Crane Kung Fu, offering uniquely comprehensive instruction of internal-style training.